calaldees/teacherEducation/teacherEducation/_sessions.md

 * Mentor
     * Task: Find examples of where students students level of Digital Literacy has impacted on their ability to engage with a task
     * How is the school’s conceptualisation of how children learn best evidenced in our subject level planning?
+        * Task: How are unplugged activities used in computing lessons to convey complex abstract concepts
     * Revisit CTP activities to discuss key learning and progress, and subject knowledge audit specifically in relation to the department curriculum and approaches to effective subject pedagogy
     * Task: Find examples of how questions and questioning can been used: identifying prior knowledge, drilling down into misconception, extending/stretching understanding.
         * #6/d-Assessment-LearnHow-identify_misconceptions_in_lesson